-Summer had come and the sun was at its brightest but the wind was cool still.
-A group of friends decided it was too nice a day to spend inside a classroom.
+Summer had come, and the sun was at its brightest, but the wind was cool still.
+A group of friends decided it was too lovely a day to spend inside a classroom.
 A plan was formed.
-We will all meet at my house and proceed to a nearby waterfalls.
-Ton ton falls it was called.
-The house where I lived during high school was inside the campus and my parents worked there.
-Ten paces from the abode was one of the gates to the compound with a shade from which my friends would be waiting until my parents depart for work.
-We were skipping classes that day so my parents could not know or we would all be busted.
+We will all meet at my house and proceed to a nearby waterfall.
+Ton-ton falls it was called.
+The house where I lived during high school was inside the campus, and my parents worked there.
+Ten paces from the abode were one of the gates to the compound with a shade from which my friends would be waiting until my parents depart for work.
+We were skipping classes that day, so my parents could not know, or we would all be busted.
 Ate Luz, a cousin of mine now deceased, God bless her soul, was one of the conspirators.
-As soon as mother and father were out of sight I beckoned my friends to come, all of them more or less a dozen, to the house to prepare for the adventure.
+As soon as mother and father were out of sight, I beckoned my friends to come, all of them more or less a dozen, to the house to prepare for the adventure.
 It was going to be more than an hour walk through a jungle.
-Ate Luz then proceed to cook our picnic food.
+Ate Luz then proceeded to cook our picnic food.
 Chicken Adobo included.

 ” What’s happening here?
 Why are you not in school? ” asked my mother.

-An hour or so later we reached a secluded cove lush with tropical vegetation.
+An hour or so later, we reached a secluded cove lush with tropical vegetation.
 Happy sunflower faces around the waterfalls greeted us.
 The calming sound of water gushing down echoed all around.
-I looked up and the saw the sun sparkling on top of the falling water.
+I looked up, and they saw the sun sparkling on top of the falling water.
 The pool below was so clear and so inviting.
 It was a hidden paradise.
 The boys gave a hoot and stripped down to their shorts.
 The girls were shy and would not come near the water.
 Splash!
-Splash! as the boys dived into the pool one after the other.
-One of the girls I can’t remember who, said that this falls was cursed and we should not venture to the center as it could pull you down and would never resurface after.
+Splash!
+As the boys dived into the pool one after the other.
+One of the girls I can’t remember who said that this falls was cursed and we should not venture to the centre as it could pull you down and would never resurface after.
 Us girls who were sitting on the grass listening to her felt a sudden chill.
 We were scared to go for a swim and was content to just dip our toes in the water.
 The reckless boys cavorting in the pool teased us and tried to drag us there.
 I do not know who had a crush with who but there was a lot of flirting as adolescents knew how to.
-Satisfied with playing in the water the boys each sat with the girl he liked.
+Satisfied with playing in the water, the boys each sat with the girl he liked.

 Came noon, food was laid out on banana leaves on the ground.
 We squatted and enjoyed the sumptuous lunch that each one prepared.
-Annabelle I think, said her house was near and we should come and rest there after.
-We all agreed and soon on their living room we were all lying down like pigs ready for a slaughter.
+Annabelle I think, said her house was near, and we should come and rest ther eafter.
+We all agreed and soon on their living room we were all lying down like pigs ready for slaughter.
 Her mom was cooking some native delicacy for us.
 It was the first time I tasted Laing.
-Gluttons we were so full that the food we ate were coming out of our eyes.
-Sleepiness sneaked in so I went to take a nap on a divan while my friends played a card game called old maid.
-Who ever gets the old maid card loses.
+Gluttons we were so full that the food we ate was coming out of our eyes.
+Sleepiness sneaked in, so I went to take a nap on a divan while my friends played a card game called the old maid.
+Whoever gets the old maid card loses.
 I was just about to doze off when we heard a vehicle pulled over.
-Darn it was my mother and father.
+Darn, it was my mother and father.
 I didn’t know how I did it.
-My friends were all sitting on the floor in a circle and I dove right in the middle.
+My friends were all sitting on the floor in a circle, and I dove right in the middle.
 Trying to hide from a sound scolding that for sure was coming.
-Apparently Annabelle’s older brother who was in the house earlier went to my mother’s clinic hoping to borrow some money from her when she refused, he snitched and told her what we did.
+Apparently, Annabelle’s older brother who was in the house earlier went to my mother’s clinic hoping to borrow some money from her when she refused, he snitched and told her what we did.

 Positive results of exams were announced fortunately when we reached the campus saving me from a sharp rebuke.
-All my trespasses forgotten.
-The school was abuzz with excitement for the year ending.
+All my trespasses are forgotten.
+The school was abuzz with excitement for the year end.
 The teachers were more than forgiving.
 Understanding that youthful follies are precious and fleeting.

 *Illustration by Umberto Brunnelesci